Danieler/proteo4api/README.md

 ## Requirements

-Docker for create mongodb container, node and npm
+Docker for create mongodb container node and npm

 ## To Run the Application